 Baker had been coming up to The Blue Mountains for some time.
 He skied here as a teenager and his mother made her Blue Mountains ski chalet her permanent home some 20 years ago.
 “When that happened it was my first time up here in seasons other than winter, my first time over to the other side of the mountain, the Beaver Valley,” recollects Baker.
 “I fell in love with the Bruce Trail, sailing, golf, cycling and of course cider – so many things that drew us to this area.”

-Looking to transition out from behind a desk in Toronto, Baker and his wife Kim McLaren took a quick look at Prince Edward County before betting on family and the heritage of apple growing in Collingwood.
+Looking to transition out from behind a desk in Toronto, Baker and his wife Kim McLaren took a quick look at Prince Edward County before betting on family and the heritage of apple growing in The Blue Mountains.
 The Bakers bought their nine-acre property on Grey Road 13 at the end of 2016.